Exclusive - Life after Pimco: how bond manager Seidner beat his old boss Gross

 "I personally resigned to Gross," Seidner said, declining to comment further about their conversation or on the schism between Gross and El-Erian.
 Seidner had worked at the Harvard University endowment when El-Erian ran it and he joined Pimco when El-Erian returned to the firm from Boston in 2009.

-Through a spokeswoman, Gross and Pimco declined to comment on Seidner's departure or his performance since leaving Pimco, which is part of Germany's Allianz.
+Through a spokeswoman, Gross and Pimco declined to comment on Seidner's departure or his performance since leaving Pimco, which is part of Germany's Allianz (ALVG.DE).

 PROBING THE BELLY OF THE CURVE